sudhirpratapyadav/webxr_api_server/README.md

-# WebXR API Server
+# WebXR API Server with ROS2 Integration

-A streamlined server that captures pose data (position and orientation) from mobile AR sessions (using WebXR api) and makes it available to server (PC) through WebSocket.
+A streamlined server that captures pose data (position and orientation) from mobile AR sessions (using WebXR API) and makes it available through WebSocket and ROS2 topics.
+The server publishes pose data to ROS2 topics for seamless integration with robotics applications.

 <table>
 <tr>